USS San Antonio: 2013

 In August 2013, the Navy confirmed that San Antonio had entered into the eastern Mediterranean Sea.
 They stressed it was a long-planned action and not related to the arrival of destroyers that had been stationed there due to the conflict in Syria.
 Officials thought it prudent to keep the ship near the destroyers, given the situation.
 In October 2013, Al Qaeda operative Abu Anas al-Libi was seized in Libya and then transferred to San Antonio to await transport to the United States for a trial and questioning.

 2016

-On 12 October 2016, San Antonio and destroyer were transiting through the southern end of the Red Sea when missiles were fired at them from Houthi-controlled territory in Yemen.
+On 12 October 2016, San Antonio and the destroyer were transiting through the southern end of the Red Sea when missiles were fired at them from Houthi-controlled territory in Yemen.
 Neither ship was harmed.
 In response to the attack on Mason and San Antonio, the destroyer launched five cruise missiles against three radar sites in Yemen that U.S. officials believe targeted the U.S. ships.